GitMechub/Gears-Spur_Gear_Sizing/README.md

 - Fast and easy sizing - Input a few parameters and get a complete gear train design
 - Detailed analysis - Table shows dimensions, stresses, safety factors for each gear
 - Full configuration - Displays complete gear train layout with IDs
-- CAD integration - Generates gear profile coordinates for CAD modeling
+- CAD integration - Generates both a '.stp' file and the gear profile coordinates for CAD modeling

 - Tutorial Video: